Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Introduction

-of the (symmetric) Nizhnik equation~\cite[Eq.~(4)]{nizh1980a}, which we call the dispersionless Nizhnik equation. \footnote{ The symmetric and the asymmetric Nizhnik equations are obtained via introducing potentials in the system~(4) from~\cite{nizh1980a}, $w_t+k_1w_{xxx}+k_2w_{yyy}+3(v^1w)_x+3(v^2w)_y$, $v^1_y=k_1w_x$, $v^2_x=k_2w_y$, if both the parameters $(k_1,k_2)$ are nonzero and one (and only one) of them is equal to zero, respectively.
-The asymmetric Nizhnik equation is also called the Boiti--Leon--Manna--Pempinelli equation~\cite{boit1986a}.
+of the (real symmetric potential) Nizhnik equation for the (real) Nizhnik system~\cite[Eq.~(4)]{nizh1980a}, which we call the dispersionless Nizhnik equation. \footnote{ The symmetric and asymmetric (potential) Nizhnik equations are obtained via introducing potentials in the symmetric and asymmetric cases of the system~(4) from~\cite{nizh1980a}, $w_t=k_1w_{xxx}+k_2w_{yyy}+3(v^1w)_x+3(v^2w)_y$, $v^1_y=k_1w_x$, $v^2_x=k_2w_y$, where both parameters $k_1$ and $k_2$ are nonzero or one (and only one) of them is equal to zero and thus they are reduced by scale equivalence transformations to $(k_1,k_2)=(1,1)$ or $(k_1,k_2)=(1,0)$, respectively.
+The asymmetric Nizhnik equation is also called the Boiti--Leon--Manna--Pempinelli equation due to~\cite{boit1986a}.
 Both the Nizhnik equations can be considered under the assumptions that all the independent and dependent variables are either real (the real Nizhnik equation) or complex (the complex Nizhnik equation) or the unknown function is a complex-valued function of real independent variables (the partially complexified Nizhnik equation).
 A specific version of the symmetric Nizhnik equation, where the independent variables are the complex conjugates of each other and the principal unknown function is real, was given by Novikov and Veselov in~\cite[Eq.~(5)]{vese1984a}.
-The dispersionless Novikov--Veselov ``equation'' takes the form $v_t=(wv)_z+(\bar wv)_{\bar z}$, $w_{\bar z}=-3v_z$, where $z=x+\mathrm iy$, $\bar z=x-\mathrm iy$, $\p_z=\frac12(\p_x-\mathrm i\p_y)$, $\p_{\bar z}=\frac12(\p_x+\mathrm i\p_y)$, $w=w^1+\mathrm iw^2$, and $v$, $w^1$ and~$w^2$ are real-valued functions of the real variables $(t,x,y)$.
-Introducing potentials reduces this system to the equation ${\triangle u_t=\frac12((u_{yy}-u_{xx})\triangle u)_x+(u_{xy}\triangle u)_y}$, where $\triangle u:=u_{xx}+u_{yy}$ and $u$ is a real-valued function of $(t,x,y)$.
+The dispersionless counterpart of the Novikov--Veselov system takes the form $v_t=(wv)_z+(\bar wv)_{\bar z}$, $w_{\bar z}=-3v_z$, where $z=x+\mathrm iy$, $\bar z=x-\mathrm iy$, $\p_z=\frac12(\p_x-\mathrm i\p_y)$, $\p_{\bar z}=\frac12(\p_x+\mathrm i\p_y)$, $w=w^1+\mathrm iw^2$, and $v$, $w^1$ and~$w^2$ are real-valued functions of the real variables $(t,x,y)$.
+Introducing potentials reduces it to the equation ${\triangle u_t=\frac12((u_{yy}-u_{xx})\triangle u)_x+(u_{xy}\triangle u)_y}$, where $\triangle u:=u_{xx}+u_{yy}$ and $u$ is a real-valued function of $(t,x,y)$.
 The point which fields (real or complex) are run by the independent and dependent variables is often not specified in the literature but, in fact, it is essential in the course of computing point and contact symmetries.
-In the present paper, we study the real dispersionless Nizhnik equation, which is the dispersionless counterpart of the real symmetric Nizhnik equation. } It explicitly appeared for the first time in an equivalent form in~\cite[Eq.~(63)]{kono2002b}, where it was called the dispersionless Nizhnik--Novikov--Veselov equation due to~\cite[Eq.~(4)]{nizh1980a} and the later paper \cite[Eq.~(5)]{vese1984a}.
+In the present paper, we study the real dispersionless Nizhnik equation, which is the dispersionless counterpart of the real symmetric potential Nizhnik equation. } It explicitly appeared for the first time in an equivalent form in~\cite[Eq.~(63)]{kono2002b}, where it was called the dispersionless Nizhnik--Novikov--Veselov equation due to~\cite[Eq.~(4)]{nizh1980a} and the later paper \cite[Eq.~(5)]{vese1984a}.
 It is also known as the dispersionless Novikov--Veselov equation (see, e.g., \cite[Eq.~(5)]{pavl2006a} and \cite[Eq.~(1)]{moro2021a}).
 The proper Novikov--Veselov counterpart of~\eqref{eq:dN} was derived in~\cite[Eq.~(30)]{kono2004c} and~\cite[Eq.~(32)]{kono2004b} as a model of nonlinear geometrical optics.
-More specifically, it is the equation for the refractive index under the geometrical optics limit of the Maxwell equations for certain nonlinear media with slow variation along one axis and particular dependence of the dielectric constant on frequency and fields.
+More specifically, it is the equation for the refractive index under the geometrical optics limit of the Maxwell equations for certain nonlinear media with slow variation along one axis and particular dependence of the dielectric constant on frequency and fields.\looseness=-1